 There has been a trend among tech-focused startups to use the

-For non-US entities, each country has its own country-code TLD, such a
+For non-US entities, each country has its country-code TLD, such a

 There also, of course, the new “exotic” domain names, such as

 .club.
-There are many of these, and they might fit your brand very well.
+There are many of these, and these exotic names might fit your brand very well.